mihirbhaskar/save-the-pandas-intpython/README.md

 **Step 3:** Run the script `app.py`.
 Before running it, make sure your working directory is at the root of the git repository you cloned.
 This way, there will be no path issues.

-**Step 4:** If the app runs successfully, the Console should display *'Dash is running (some http://... address)'*.
-Copy and paste that address in your browser and you should see tha app running!
+**Step 4:** If the app runs successfully, the Console should display *'Dash is running on http://{...}'*.
+Copy and paste the full http address in your browser and you should see the app running!

+---
+---

 ## User instructions for the app